Rayl3k/pfc-family-search/taskList.md

 - 2nd world war marriages in united states: Replicate Study?¿
 - 2nd world war countries implications based on registered deaths on surraunding years
+- Names around the world and variants (using the name resource)